 Remember to trigger your drawing to repaint itself explicitly whenever one of your commands causes a change that should be reflected on the screen.
 And remember that the way to change the screen is first to change the data stored your classes and then to trigger the repaint.

 You should follow these general Java programming practices:

-And, finally, for uniformity please
+And, finally, on your Java programs, for uniformity, please

 name your Java class that has your main program in it

 Main, in file

 In addition to your program, submit documentation about the design of your system in these forms:

 usesor collaboration relationships (which objects use which other objects to perform functions)